tcwilkinson/caa2015/ideas.md

 4) Modifiability

 The concept of modifiability is without any doubt the most fascinating concept among the dissimilarities between Science and Free Software (Kelty 2008: 12).
 Books and articles have acclimatized science making with stable knowledge.
 The impression given by a book or an article is that you have a definitive version  in your hand (Archaeologists speak mostly of "end publication" to contrast with "on going report").
-But FS with practices like forking, new versioning, cloning, constant evolution of the source code question this concept.
+But FS with practices like forking, new versioning, cloning, constant evolution of source code question this concept.

-On the top of the drawing, a representation of the actual way of doing research with a stable knowledge: you only use something, when you know it's stable.
+On the top of the drawing, a representation of the actual way of doing research with a stable knowledge: results are only used, when it is stable.
 At the bottom a prospect on how software development looks like and how science could be made.
 The process of sharing knowledge and reusing is becoming more dynamic.
 However this poses a question: If the content does not need to be stable any more and are uses like Free Software, "how should the authority, stability and reliability of knowledge be assessed" (Kelty 2008:300)?
-In this sense FS Challenge the Power of Knowledge.
+In this sense FS Challenge the 'Power of Knowledge'.